MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 **Design recommendations:**

-- Only use the authentication type "Work and School Account" for all account types.
-Avoid using the MSA account type.
+- Only use the authentication type `Work or school account` for all account types.
+Avoid using the `Microsoft account (MSA)` account type.

 - Set up the notification contact email address to ensure notifications are sent to an appropriate group mailbox.